dyozie/pivotal-hd-docs/content/getting-started/hawq/gpxf-external-tables.md

 ##Create Internal HAWQ tables

 Execute the following `create table` commands to create the tables in HAWQ.
-You can also execute the script [create_tables_hawq.sql](https://github.com/rajdeepd/pivotal-samples/blob/master/hawq/hawq_tables/create_hawq_tables.sql)
+You can also execute the script [create_gpxf_tables.sql]( https://github.com/rajdeepd/pivotal-samples/blob/master/hawq/gpxf_tables/create_gpxf_tables.sql)

 1. Create <code>retail_demo</code> Schema if it is not already created